Skip to content

 show bool

-If True, the resulting animation will be shown in the Jupyter notebook.
-Defaults to False.
+If True, displays the generated animation inline in the notebook.

 False